Academy of St. Martin in the Fields

 Through May 13

 Viennese musical “Elisabeth” will be presented at the Blue Square Theater.
 With music by Sylvester Levay and script and lyrics by Michael Kunze, the story revolves around famous Austrian Empress Elisabeth Sissi.
 Tickets cost 30,000 to 150,000 won.
 Located near exit 2 of Hangangjin Station on subway line 6.
-For info, call (02) 6391-6333.
+For information, call (02) 6391-6333.

 Through June 3

 New musical “Doctor Zhivago” will be staged in Korea for the first time.
 Based on Boris Pasternak’s novel, the story revolves around Yuri Zhivago’s life and love during the 1917 Russian Revolution.
 The Korean production presents musical actor Hong Kwang-ho and Cho Seung-woo alternating in the lead role of Zhivago.
-For information, call 1588-5212.
+For more information, call 1588-5212.